scarborough-courtney/ohimanual/tutorials/file_system.md

 Each row of information represents a specific data layer that has been prepared and formatted properly for the Toolbox.
 The first columns contain information inputted by the user; other columns are generated later by the Toolbox App as it confirms data formatting and content.
 The first columns have the following information:

  + **targets** indicates how the data layer related goals or dimensions.
 Goals are indicated with two-letter codes and sub-goals are indicated with three-letter codes, with pressures, resilience, and spatial layers indicated separately.
- + **layer** is the identifying name of the data layer, which will be used in R scripts like `functions.R` and .csv files like `pressures_matrix.csv` and `resilience_matrix.csv`.
+ + **layer** is the identifying name of the data layer, which will be used in R scripts like `functions.R` and *.csv* files like `pressures_matrix.csv` and `resilience_matrix.csv`.
 This is also displayed on the Toolbox App under the drop-down menu when the variable type is ‘input layer’.
  + **name** is a longer title of the data layer; this is displayed on the Toolbox App under the drop-down menu when the variable type is ‘input layer’.
  + **description** is further description of the data layer; this is also displayed on the Toolbox App under the drop-down menu when the variable type is ‘input layer’.
  + **fld_value** indicates the units along with the units column.
  + **units** some clarification about the unit of measure in which the data are reported
- + **filename** is the .csv filename that holds the data layer information, and is located in the folder ‘layers’.
+ + **filename** is the *.csv* filename that holds the data layer information, and is located in the folder ‘layers’.

 ### *layers* folder
-The `layers` folder contains every data layer as an individual .csv file.
-The names of the .csv files within the layers folder correspond to those listed in the *filename* column of the `layers.csv` file described above.
+The `layers` folder contains every data layer as an individual *.csv* file.
+The names of the *.csv* files within the layers folder correspond to those listed in the *filename* column of the `layers.csv` file described above.
 All *.csv* files can be read with text editors or with Microsoft Excel or similar software.

 ![](./fig/layers_folder_location.png)

-Note that each .csv file within the `layers` folder has a specific format that the Toolbox expects and requires.
+Note that each *.csv* file within the `layers` folder has a specific format that the Toolbox expects and requires.
 Comma separated value files (*.csv* files) can be opened with text editor software, or will open by default by Microsoft Excel or similar software.
 Open a `layers/*.csv` file: note the unique region identifier (*rgn_id*) with a single associated *score* or *value*, and that the data are presented in ‘long format’ with minimal columns.
-Please see [this tutorial](http://www.nceas.ucsb.edu/~jstewart/HowTo_FormatDataForToolbox_v1.xlsx) for further details and instructions on data formatting requirements.
+Please see the section on *Formatting Data for the Toolbox* for further details and instructions.

 ### *conf* folder
-The `conf` folder includes includes R functions (*config.R* and *functions.R*) and .csv files containing information that will be accessed by the R functions (*goals.csv*, *pressures_matrix.R*, *resilience_matrix.csv*, and *resilience_weights.csv*).
+The `conf` folder includes includes R functions (*config.R* and *functions.R*) and *.csv* files containing information that will be accessed by the R functions (*goals.csv*, *pressures_matrix.R*, *resilience_matrix.csv*, and *resilience_weights.csv*).

 ![](./fig/layers_folder_location_conf.png)